charlesneimog/py4pd/docs/python-users/info.md

 -   :fontawesome-solid-gear: __Arguments__

-    There is no Arguments.
+    There are no Arguments.

 </div>

 ## Objects

-This functions are used to retrive information about the currect object where the function is being executed.
+These functions are used to retrieve information about the current object where the function is being executed.

 ### `get_outlet_count`